awsdocs/amazon-vpc-user-guide/doc_source/default-vpc.md

 ## Delete your default subnets and default VPC<a name="deleting-default-vpc"></a>

 You can delete a default subnet or default VPC just as you can delete any other subnet or VPC\.
-For more information, see [Work with VPCs](working-with-vpcs.md)\.
-However, if you delete your default subnets or default VPC, you must explicitly specify a subnet in another VPC in which to launch your instance, because you can't launch instances into EC2\-Classic\.
-If you do not have another VPC, you must create a nondefault VPC and nondefault subnet\.
-For more information, see [Create a VPC](working-with-vpcs.md#Create-VPC)\.
+However, if you delete your default subnets or default VPC, you must explicitly specify a subnet in one of your VPCs when you launch instances\.
+If you do not have another VPC, you must create a VPC with a subnet in at least one Availability Zone\.
+For more information, see [Create a VPC](create-vpc.md)\.

 If you delete your default VPC, you can create a new one\.
 For more information, see [Create a default VPC](#create-default-vpc)\.

 If you delete a default subnet, you can create a new one\.
 For more information, see [Create a default subnet](#create-default-subnet)\.
 To ensure that your new default subnet behaves as expected, modify the subnet attribute to assign public IP addresses to instances that are launched in that subnet\.
-For more information, see [Modify the public IPv4 addressing attribute for your subnet](working-with-subnets.md#subnet-public-ip)\.
+For more information, see [Modify the public IPv4 addressing attribute for your subnet](modify-subnets.md#subnet-public-ip)\.
 You can only have one default subnet per Availability Zone\.
 You cannot create a default subnet in a nondefault VPC\.